Article

 Historical Context

 Gaius Julius Caesar Octavian Augustus is a titanic figure in Roman history, the first emperor who modestly preferred to call himself "princeps" (first among equals), the chief architect of the principate regime, and the creator of the Roman Empire.
 In public consciousness, Octavian's main patron and mentor is considered to be his adoptive father, Gaius Julius Caesar, the dictator of the Roman Republic and "Father of the Fatherland."
 However, another "Father of the Fatherland," Marcus Tullius Cicero, also had a significant influence on the young Octavian.
-It was he who first used the word "princeps" to denote the head of state.
-To fully understand the level of Cicero's influence on Octavian, one must uncover the historical context of that era.
+It was Cicero who first used the word "princeps" to denote the head of state.
+To fully understand Cicero's influence on Octavian, one must uncover the historical context of that era.

 In 146 BC, the Roman Republic finally defeated Carthage, completely destroying the city and turning its territory into the province of Africa.
 The Republic was left without serious rivals in the Mediterranean, exposing an internal threat of social conflict.
 The dominant position in Rome was held by the nobility class, which included the most influential and wealthy families of the Eternal City.

-The Roman nobility was a closed social group formed from the patrician class and the wealthy part of the plebeian class, enriched through large landholdings, exploitation of slaves, and plundering of provinces.
+The Roman nobility was a closed social group that formed from the patrician class and the wealthy part of the plebeian class, enriched through large landholdings, exploitation of slaves, and plundering of provinces.
 The nobility sought to keep all the reins of power in their hands, thereby ensuring a monopoly on political power.
 Profits flowed abundantly, their people were in power, and there were no serious external opponents left—it seemed like a true idyll for the Roman ruling class.

 Youth and Rise of the Orator

 The future great orator was born in 106 BC in the city of Arpinum, located in the modern region of Lazio, not far from Rome itself.
 Cicero, being a provincial, was by no means a commoner—his father belonged to the equestrian order and spared no expense for the education and good life of his children.
 When the boy turned 15, his father moved the family to Rome, where the future "Father of the Fatherland" was inspired to become a forensic orator—and achieved great success in this field.
-Cicero personally witnessed how republican institutions were perverted under Sulla, how blood flowed in the streets of the Eternal City, and how individuals seized more and more power—this could not but affect the political views of the young man, who possessed a sharp mind, excellent education, and the ability to deeply reflect on the surrounding reality.
+Cicero personally witnessed how republican institutions were perverted under Sulla, how blood was shed in the streets of the Eternal City, and how individuals seized more and more power—this could not but affect the political views of the young man, who possessed a sharp mind, excellent education, and the ability to deeply reflect on the surrounding reality.

 Having survived Sulla's terror, Cicero gained popularity through his numerous public speeches in the Roman court.
-In fact, in those years he engaged in advocacy in the modern sense of the word and was able to earn the necessary social capital to enter politics.
+In fact, during those years, he engaged in advocacy in the modern sense of the word and was able to earn the necessary social capital to enter politics.
 The orator's cursus honorum ("ladder of offices") began with his election to the position of quaestor (treasurer) in 75 BC, and from then on, Cicero's fame only grew.
 After a high-profile anti-corruption case against the former Sullan Gaius Verres, Cicero earned a reputation as a fighter against corruption and the arbitrariness of the senatorial oligarchy.
 As a result, in 66 BC, he was elected praetor, and in 63 BC, he reached the pinnacle of the cursus honorum—the position of consul.
 Here, Cicero did not sit idle.
-Lucius Sergius Catiline also ran for the position of consul, who decided to organize a conspiracy to seize power.
+Lucius Sergius Catiline also ran for the position of consul, deciding to organize a conspiracy to seize power.
 The troublemaker was exposed by Cicero in the famous four Catilinarian Orations:

-[Cicero, First Oration Against Catiline, I]
+[Cicero, First Catilinarian Oration, I]

 The conspiracy was crushed, and Catiline was executed—this was a true triumph for the orator, for which he was named "Father of the Fatherland."
 In the same year, a boy was born in the family of Senator Gaius Octavius, also named Gaius, and another Gaius—Gaius Julius Caesar—achieved his election as Pontifex Maximus, the head of the Roman religious cult.